-The company has a strategic investment in Marfin Investment Group ("MIG"), constituting 69% of total assets.
+The company has a strategic investment in Marfin Investment Group ("MIG"), which constitutes 69% of total assets.
 MIG has accumulated a significant group of assets in Greece, many of which are defensive in nature.
 MIG is listed on the Athens Stock Exchange, and its stock price has declined by 85% since 2009.
-The loss of value in our MIG investment has created negative book value of equity for the Company as at June 30, 2013.
+The loss of value in our MIG investment has created negative book value of equity for the Company as at March 31, 2013.

-Several factors have adversely affected our investment in MIG, including uncertainty relating to the on-going effects on business within Greece from the austerity measures adopted by the Greek government in combating the sovereign crises.
-In addition, the auditor's review report to the MIG 30.06.2013 financial information contained certain concerns, including the fact that "current liabilities exceeded its current assets by approximately \in 978.5 m., a fact that may indicate the existence of uncertainty regarding Group's ability to continue as a going concern".
+Several factors have adversely affected the MIG investment, including the uncertainty relating to the on-going effects on business within Greece from the austerity measures adopted by the Greek government in combating the sovereign crisis.
+In addition, the auditor's opinion on the review report to the MIG 30.06.2013 financial statements contained certain concerns, including the fact that "current liabilities exceeded its current assets by approximately € 978,5 mil., a fact that may indicate the existence of uncertainty regarding Group's ability to continue as a going concern."